cybertv77/android-studio-error-1.1/README.md

-# android-studio-error-1.1
+# android-studio-error1
-I am not able to add: getText and setText in Android Studio for making the project that is a kg to pound converter.
+not getting setText &amp; getText in Android Studio for making the kg to pound converter app.

+# PLEASE HELP